+Updated April 2014

 The JetClean registry cleaner supports both 32-bit and 64-bit versions of Windows 8, Windows 7, Windows Vista, Windows XP, and Windows 2000.

-JetClean scanned the entire registry in just a few seconds, has a well designed interface, and didn't try to push some unnecessary browser toolbar on me during installation.
+JetClean scanned the entire registry in just a few seconds and has a well designed interface.

-There were twp things I didn't like about JetClean.
-One: It isn't available in a portable version.
-Two: The number of cookies that JetClean considers keepable, by default, is a bit excessive.
+There are two major things I didn't like about JetClean.
+One: The number of cookies that JetClean considers keepable, by default, is a bit excessive.
 Two: It tries to install a toolbar, but you can decline it during installation.

 I tested JetClean v1.5.0 in Windows 7.

 Wise Registry Cleaner comes in very close to the other top rated registry fix tools.
-ZhiQing Soft has put together a fantastic free registry cleaner program.
+They've put together a fantastic free registry cleaner program.

-Wise Registry Cleaner comes in both installable and portable versions and can be used on Windows 7, all the way back through Windows 98.
+Wise Registry Cleaner comes in both installable and portable versions and can be used on Windows 8, 7, Vista, and XP.
 64-bit Windows versions are supported.

 Some big pluses for Wise's free registry cleaner include fast registry scans and a clear separation between normal issues and those that are "unsafe," a feature I loved.

-I don't like the fact that Wise Registry Cleaner pushes for a download of Wise Disk Cleaner during installation but it's easy to skip.
+I don't like the fact that Wise Registry Cleaner pushes for a download of Wise Disk Cleaner at the end of the installation but it's easy to skip.

-I tested the installable version of Wise Registry Cleaner v7.31.469 in Windows 7.
+I tested the installable version of Wise Registry Cleaner v7.89 in Windows 7.

 Auslogics Registry Cleaner is another great registry cleaner program - it's probably one of the easiest registry cleaners to use out of all the tools I've tested.